May 28, 2026

 That stretching causes the soft and blurry effect people notice on Retina screens.

-👉 Read to know why this happens at the code level, read my guide on Blogger image HTML explained: default vs optimized version.
+👉 Read to know why this happens at the code level from this guide on Blogger image HTML explained: default vs optimized version.

-Why Blogger images become blurry on Retina screens
+Why do Blogger images become blurry on Retina screens

 In most cases, Retina blur happens because Blogger is delivering an image version that is too small for the display.